-The above statement applies equally to the State of New South Wales.
-The general public interest is the paramount criterion.
-The question of whether or not the public interest requires that a matter be prosecuted is resolved by determining if:
+General public interest is the paramount criterion.
+The question of whether the public interest requires that a matter be prosecuted is resolved by determining if:

-- 1. there is a reasonable prospect of a finding of guilt, or - 2. discretionary factors dictate that the matter should not proceed in the public interest.
+- · there is a reasonable prospect of a finding of guilt; or - discretionary factors dictate that the matter should not proceed in the public interest.